akramboussanni/midah/README.md

 ### Core Features

+- **Hotkey System**: Play or stop sounds without even opening the app.
+- **Sound Categorization**: Order your sounds with categories so your app doesn't stay messy.
 - **Playback volume**: Set an output device to hear your own audios.
 Control output, playback and individual audio volume.
 - **Local-only**: Play audio locally only and don't output it to your mic
 - **VB-Cable Installer**: Midah requires VB-Cable or any virtual cable to work.
 It provides an installer for VB-Cable in the case that it is not present.